verleihernix/math-visualizer/README.md

 Simple and lightweight visualizer for mathematical functions.

-**Usage:**
+Download it from the *Releases* tab.
-Open the application and type 'help' to see all commands
+Type 'help' in the console to see all commands